 Planning with No Restrictions

 Being built to change and (not) to last is a fundamental shift of perspective.
-With this, we are suggesting the composable strategy will not last.
+With this, we are not suggesting the composable strategy will not last.
 On the contrary, we mean that the approach will be centered on changing and not on staying put.
 The more often and faster you can change and learn, the longer you will remain competitive in your field of work.